 Where to go for assistance and help

-Resources are available to assist you in navigating Sapphire, such as Help (a list of frequently asked questions), how-to videos and access to the Sapphire Help Desk.
+Resources are available to assist you in navigating Sapphire, such as Help (a list of frequently asked questions), how-to videos and access to the Research Help Centre.
 The Sapphire Helpdesk will be available by email and telephone to assist you with any questions and issues.

 NHMRC will update Sapphire’s NHMRC web page with latest news and other relevant information.
 We encourage you to check back regularly to keep yourself informed.